-- Wait with the plane until it is repaired or weather clears up.
-(Note: Mechanics do not work on weekends)
+- Wait with the plane until it is repaired or the weather clears up.
+(Note: Mechanics do not work on weekends typically).

 There are very few times when we will be able to pick you up by car or aircraft, and we will need to be reimbursed for any expenses incurred to pick you up, so be sure to coordinate with friends, family, and your CFI.

 We will do everything in our power to prevent delays and issues away from home, but there are items out of anyone's control.
 If we are able to, we will try our best to assist with some of the expenses as well as assisting with travel and retrieval arrangements.

-If you fly further than 300 nautical miles, you may be responsible for the mechanic's expenses to travel to the aircraft.
-We will try to find a mechanic within the vicinity of the stranded airport to avoid this completely.
+If you fly further than 75 nautical miles, you may be responsible for the mechanic's expenses to travel to the aircraft.
+We will try to find a mechanic within the vicinity of the stranded airport to avoid this extra cost.